-- 1. Directors, professionals and suppliers of the Group that are subject to this Code of Ethics expressly accept the rules of conduct established herein that are applicable thereto. - 2.
-Professionals who join or hereafter become part of the Group and suppliers contracting with companies of the Group shall expressly accept the rules of conduct set forth in sections D and E, respectively, of this Code of Ethics. - 3.
-Directors shall receive a complete copy of this Code of Ethics, for which they shall deliver a signed receipt. - 4.
-An extract of this Code of Ethics, made up of sections A, B, D and F, shall be annexed to contracts with the professionals of the companies of the Group. - 5.
-In the case of suppliers of the companies of the Group, an extract made up of sections A, E and F shall be annexed to their respective contracts.
+- 1. Directors, professionals and suppliers of the companies of the Iberdrola Group that are subject to this Code of Ethics shall expressly accept the rules of conduct established herein that are applicable thereto. - 2.
+Professionals who join or hereafter become part of the boundary of the Iberdrola Group and suppliers contracting with companies of the Group shall expressly accept the rules of conduct set forth in Sections D and E, respectively, of this Code of Ethics.

+- 3. Directors shall receive a complete copy of this Code of Ethics, for which they shall deliver a signed receipt. - 4.
+An extract of this Code of Ethics, made up of Sections A, B, D, F and G, shall be annexed to contracts with the professionals of the companies of the Iberdrola Group. - 5.
+In the case of suppliers of the companies of the Group, an extract made up of Sections A, E, F and G shall be annexed to their respective contracts.

-Article F.6.
-Approval and Amendment
+Article G.4 Approval and Amendment

-- 1. This Code of Ethics shall be periodically updated based on proposals made by the Compliance Unit, which shall review the content of sections A, B, D, E and F at least once per year, as well as on the suggestions made by the professionals of the Group and the suppliers thereof in relation to the sections applicable thereto. - 2.
-The Sustainable Development Committee, the Internal Audit Area and the Compliance Unit shall be able to make proposals to improve or to foster the adaptation of the Code of Ethics as a whole. - 3.
-The amendment of this Code of Ethics shall in any case fall within the purview of the Board of Directors.
+- 1. This Code of Ethics shall be periodically updated based on proposals made by the Company's Compliance Unit, which shall review the content of Sections A, B, D, E, F and G at least once per year, as well as on the suggestions made by the professionals of the Group's companies and the suppliers thereof (including Subcontractors) in relation to the content of the sections of the Code of Ethics applicable thereto. - 2.
+The Sustainable Development Committee, the Internal Audit Area and the Compliance Unit of the Company shall be able to make proposals to improve or to foster the adaptation of the Code of Ethics as a whole. - 3.
+The amendment of this Code of Ethics shall in any case fall within the purview of the Company's Board of Directors.

-This Code of Ethics was approved at a meeting of the Board of Directors of the Company held on 27 February 2002 and was last amended on 16 December 2021.
+This Code of Ethics was approved at a meeting of the Board of Directors of the Company held on 27 February 2002 and was last amended on 20 June 2023.